Family violence

 Family Law Amendment (Family Violence and Cross-examination of Parties) Act 2018

 The Family Law Amendment (Family Violence and Cross-examination of Parties) Act 2018 (the Cross-examination Act) was passed by Parliament on 5 December 2018.
-The provisions in the Cross-examination Act commenced on 10 March 2019 and apply to cross-examinations from 10 September 2019.
+The provisions in the Cross-examination Act commenced on 10 March 2019 and have applied to cross-examinations since 10 September 2019.

 The Cross-examination Act amended the Family Law Act 1975 to ensure that appropriate protections for victims of family violence are in place for cross-examination in all family law proceedings involving allegations of family violence.
 Under the Act, direct cross-examination is prohibited in certain circumstances, and must instead be conducted by a legal representative.
 Legal representation may be arranged privately or through legal aid.
 Where direct cross-examination is not prohibited, the court must apply other appropriate protections for the victim (such as using video link or screens).